 8. Making a Splash

 Lift your lids with a slight angle over the pan to direct the captured moisture underneath back into the pan and not onto your counter when cooking.

 First-degree burns are all the rage (said no one ever).
 The small ‘bump’ on the underside of the pan handles are designed to show you how far your hand should extend before entering the danger zone.

 When you remove your pan from the oven or stove, place the hot lids or pans on the cork trivets provided to you to protect your kitchen countertops.

 1. Time To Cooldown

-    Allow your cookware to cool completely before running cold water over its

-    surface to avoid thermal shock (you’re not alone—we had to google it too).
-Your

-    pans can withstand extreme temperatures on both ends of the spectrum, but sudden

-    and significant changes can reduce their lifespan.
+Allow your cookware to cool completely before running cold water over its surface to avoid thermal shock (meaning it might crack—yikes!).
+Your pans can withstand extreme temperatures on both ends of the spectrum, but sudden and significant changes can reduce their lifespan.

 Our non-stick coating makes cleaning a breeze.
-Save time & water with a gentle

-    scrub to keep your pans in optimal condition.
+Save time & water with a gentle scrub to keep your pans in optimal condition.